Naples Fl to Natchez

 The route out of town was quite straightforward as the campground was well situated for the west side and Plantation Alley our chosen route to Natchez, Mississippi.
 The Alley was an interesting mixture of former plantations now open to the public, fields of sugar cane and other arable crops, the Mississippi River just over the levee (dyke), sugar cane factories and large ugly chemical plants along the river.
 It’s as if the poor old Mississippi has been used, abused and polluted for the past 2300 miles since it starting heading south from Minnesota and here was man's final chance to pollute it before it was lost to the open sea.
 How glad I am that I don’t eat seafood, nobody is going to convince me that anything that’s lived in that polluted water is ‘healthy eating’.

-The plantation we had a look round was the Creole Laura Plantation www.LauraPlantation.com which was a very interesting, if pricey tour of the house, outbuildings and gardens.
+The plantation we had a look round was the Creole Laura Plantation www.LauraPlantation.com (GPS: N30.008819 W90.725390) which was a very interesting, if pricey tour of the house, outbuildings and gardens.
 It gave us another insight in to the lives of masters and slaves.
-We then carried on down Plantation Alley coming across Oak Alley Plantation www.OakAlleyPlantation.com where we stopped to take a few pictures of the driveway to the house lined with large mature oak trees, and the Mississippi River just over the levee at that point.
+We then carried on down Plantation Alley coming across Oak Alley Plantation www.OakAlleyPlantation.com (GPS: N30.006822 W90.776619) where we stopped to take a few pictures of the driveway to the house lined with large mature oak trees, and the Mississippi River just over the levee at that point.
+This house and it's driveway is ofter featured on TV and magazines.
 I was hoping we could get a Creole or Cajun lunch there but unfortunately we would have first had to buy tickets to look around the house and then paid again in the restaurant, and I certainly wasn’t that hungry.